POLICY INDEX

 PAYMENT & REFUND POLICY

-• Please note that electronic transfers/direct bank deposits may take between three and seven working days to reflect in the indicated bank account.
+• Please note that electronic transfers/direct bank deposits may take between three and seven working days to reflect in the indicated EduVisa bank account or payment gateway.

 • Please note that at the time of registration, a student becomes liable for payment of the FULL COURSE FEE relevant to the specific academic year.

-• Please note that reimbursement of fees is not permitted due to the prepayment of international accreditation and academic fees.
-Should students not be able to continue their studies for health or exceptional circumstances they may apply for an "academic sabbatical" not exceeding a period of 12 months after which the student must commence or continue with studies.
-Failure to commit to studies within a 12-month period will result in the cancellation of the registration and will require re-registration at a later stage or course intake.
+• Please note that reimbursement of fees is not permitted due to the prepayment of international accreditation and academic fees in advance.
+Should students not be able to continue their studies for health or exceptional circumstances they may apply for an "academic sabbatical" not exceeding a period of 18 months after which the student must commence or continue with studies.
+Failure to commit to studies within a 18-month period will result in the cancellation of the registration and will require re-registration at a later stage or course intake.

 • All student payments need to be completed before the relevant certification or diploma will be issued to the student.